NguyenVu06/personal-finance/README.md

-##  Project Investment outcoms over a period of time using simple Monte Carlo Simulation
+##  Project Investment for both **Equity AND Rental Property** over a period of time using simple Monte Carlo Simulation

 ### Equity Assumptions: